Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     # Dispatch the workflow to the Covalent server
     # with the bulk Cu Atoms object as the input
-    dispatch_id = ct.dispatch(workflow)(atoms) # (1)!
+    dispatch_id = ct.dispatch(workflow)(atoms) # (4)!

     # Fetch the result from the server
-    result = ct.get_result(dispatch_id, wait=True) # (2)!
+    result = ct.get_result(dispatch_id, wait=True) # (5)!
     print(result)
     ```

+    1. Refer to the ["Modifying Quacc Settings"](settings.md) section for how to modify the global quacc settings via a configuration file or environment variables, if desired.

+    2. This will be automatically transformed into a `@ct.lattice` decorator.

+    3. This was defined in quacc with a `@job` decorator already, which will be transformed into a `@ct.electron` decorator.

-    1. Because the workflow is only sent to the server with `ct.dispatch`, calling `workflow(atoms)` would run the workflow as if Covalent were not being used at all.
+    4. Because the workflow is only sent to the server with `ct.dispatch`, calling `workflow(atoms)` would run the workflow as if Covalent were not being used at all.

-    2. You don't need to set `wait=True` in practice.
+    5. You don't need to set `wait=True` in practice.
 Once you call `ct.dispatch`, the workflow will begin running.
 The `ct.get_result` function is used to fetch the workflow status and results from the server.

     You can see that it is quite trivial to set up a workflow using the recipes within quacc.
-We define the full workflow as a `Lattice` object that stitches together the individual workflow steps.
-The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `@ct.electron` decorator, so they will be interpreted by Covalent as `Electron` objects.
+We define the full workflow as a `@flow`-decorated function that stitches together the individual workflow steps.
+The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `@job` decorator, which is why we did not need to specify that here.
+At runtime, quacc will automatically transform the `@flow` decorator into the Covalent-compatible `@ct.lattice` decorator and all `@job` decorators into the Covalent-compatible `@ct.electron` decorators.

-    Covalent will also automatically construct a directed acyclic graph of the inputs and outputs for each calculation to determine which jobs are dependent on one another and the order the jobs should be run.
+    With Covalent as the workflow engine, quacc will also automatically construct a directed acyclic graph of the inputs and outputs for each calculation to determine which jobs are dependent on one another and the order the jobs should be run.
 In this example, Covalent will know not to run `job2` until `job1` has completed successfully.

     The job will be dispatched to the Covalent server with the [`ct.dispatch`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#dispatch) command, which takes in the workflow function and the input arguments to the workflow.
 The [`ct.get_result`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#result) command is used to fetch the results from the server.

     ![Covalent UI](../images/user/tutorial1.jpg)

-=== "Jobflow"

-    ```python
-    from ase.build import bulk
-    from jobflow import Flow, job, run_locally
-    from quacc.recipes.emt.core import relax_job, static_job

-    # Make an Atoms object of a bulk Cu structure
-    atoms = bulk("Cu")

-    # Define Job 1
-    job1 = job(relax_job)(atoms)

-    # Define Job 2, which takes the output of Job 1 as input
-    job2 = job(static_job)(job1.output)

-    # Define the workflow
-    workflow = Flow([job1, job2])

-    # Run the workflow locally
-    responses = run_locally(workflow, create_folders=True)

-    # Get the result
-    result = responses[job2.uuid][1].output
-    print(result)
-    ```

-    The key thing to note is that we need to transform the quacc recipe, which is a normal function, into a `Job` object.
-This can be done using the `@job` decorator and a new function definition or, more compactly, via `job(<function>)`.

-    We also must stitch the individual `Job` objects together into a `Flow`, which can be easily achieved by passing them to the `Flow()` constructor.
-The `Flow` object will automatically determine the order in which the jobs should be run based on the inputs and outputs of each job.
-In this case, it will know not to run `job2` until `job1` has completed.

-    We chose to run the job locally, but other workflow managers supported by Jobflow can be imported and used.

 === "Parsl"